cedx/akismet.php/doc/advanced/testing.md

 # Testing
-When you will integrate the library with your own application, you will of course need to test it.
+When you will integrate this library with your own application, you will of course need to test it.
 Often we see developers get ahead of themselves, making a few trivial API calls with minimal values and drawing the wrong conclusions about Akismet's accuracy.

 ## Simulate a positive (spam) result
 Make a [comment check](../features/comment_check.md) API call with the `Author->getName()` set to `"viagra-test-123"` or `Author->getEmail()` set to `"akismet-guaranteed-spam@example.com"`.
 Populate all other required fields with typical values.

-The Akismet API will always return a `true` response to a valid request with one of those values.
+The Akismet API will always return a `CheckResult::isSpam` response to a valid request with one of those values.
 If you receive anything else, something is wrong in your client, data, or communications.

 ```php
 <?php